ratwolfzero/hopalong_python/README.md

 # hopalong_python
 Calculate and display the "Hopalong" attractor

-The inventor of "Hopalong" is Barry Martin from Aston University in Birmingham/England.
+The inventor is Barry Martin from Aston University in Birmingham/England.
 A. K. Dewdney described these fractals in September 1986 in the magazine Scientific American and made them famous.
 The German edition Spektrum der Wissenschaft distributed "Hopalong" in Germany with a translation of this article in the Computer-Kurzweil section.
 “Hüpfer” is the German name for "Hopalong" (hop-along, keep hopping).

 This Python programs can calculate and display the “Hopalong” attractor